Netanyahu Approved Pager Attacks Against Hezbollah, Spokesman Confirms

 Israeli Prime Minister Benjamin Netanyahu personally approved the attacks, his office’s spokesperson said on Nov.
 11.

 “Netanyahu confirmed Sunday [Nov.
-10] that he greenlighted the pager operation in Lebanon,” his spokesperson Omer Dostri said.
+10] that he greenlighted the pager operation in Lebanon,” his spokesperson, Omer Dostri, said.

-Netanyahu fired Gallant on Nov.
+Israeli media interpreted it as tied to Netanyahu’s firing of Defense Minister Yoav Gallant on Nov.
 5. The two had long differed on, among other things, how Israel should handle its wars in Gaza and Lebanon.

 Gallant was close to U.S. Secretary of Defense Lloyd Austin.
-Netanyahu fired him on Election Day, as former President Donald Trump defeated Vice President Kamala Harris.
+Netanyahu fired him on Election Day, as former U.S. President Donald Trump defeated Vice President Kamala Harris.

 Netanyahu appointed Foreign Minister Israel Katz to replace Gallant.